 As I mentioned, there are XDR services out there that rely on one or two people who have the bulk of the team’s knowledge.
 What happens if those people leave the company?
 Does the organization have a log of the company’s institutional knowledge so the show can go on?

-Finding a dependable XDR partner isn’t easy, nor should it be.
+Finding a dependable Cyber Ops partner isn’t easy, nor should it be.
 You want to know that the company you choose is transparent, always learning, shares information, and hires the best people across the board.